quyendang/OpenCore-Guide/README.md

 # EFI folder structure

-To setup OpenCore’s folder structure, you’ll want to grab those files from OpenCorePkg and construct your EFI to look like the one below:
+To setup OpenCore’s folder structure, copy the files from OpenCorePkg so your EFI looks like the one below:

 ![base EFI folder](https://i.imgur.com/4ZE7jYj.png)